top of page

 For a historical approach, read this beautiful picture book about the infamous tree that inspired not only Isaac Newton, but scientists after him as well.

 Move it!
-Motion, Forces and You by Adrienne Mason, illustrated by Claudia Davila
+Motion, Forces and You by Adrienne Mason, illustrated by Claudia D

 This nonfiction picture book is full of super easy activities and kid-friendly explanations.
 In one activity, kids push bowls filled with objects of different weights.
 In another activity, kids blow through a straw to push something light across the table.